AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ![project setup](http://labs.sephiroth.it/tmp/android/7.png)

-From here, select all the `.jar` file included in the "libs" folder of the AviaryFeather project (`aviaryfeatherlibrary.jar`).
+From here, select the `.jar` file included in the "libs" folder of the AviaryFeather project (`aviaryfeatherlibrary.jar`).

 ![project setup](http://labs.sephiroth.it/tmp/android/8.png)